Textile industry in China: Competition with Japanese companies

 While the total capacity of the Chinese mills into the 1930s was greater than that of the Japanese, a third of the cotton yarn and half of the cotton goods produced in China were made by Japanese owned mills.
 Japanese mills had the advantage of better technology and more capital, while Chinese mills were limited due to management inefficiency, lack of organization, and financial weakness.
 In particular, the Japanese mills were able to survive the depression in the 1930s because they had stronger and more stable financial backing.
 Furthermore, in Shandong, which is still industrially important today, the Japanese had the advantage of the significant transportation and utilities infrastructure developed by the Germans when they used the city as a port for trade.
 When the Japanese arrived in 1914, they were able to use these resources and the local people's knowledge of machinery to very quickly establish seven modern spinning mills.
 Thanks to the electric power set up by the Germans, they were also able to implement electric powered weaving machines throughout the 1930s to significantly increase the production efficiency of mills.

 In 1934, the National Economic Council of China established the Cotton Industry Commission, meant to improve the quality of Chinese raw cotton and to improve spinning, weaving, and dyeing techniques.
 However, due to the lack of capital and high outstanding debt of the Chinese mills, production costs were still high.
 In 1936, Chinese mills began to crop up inland instead of on the coast in an attempt to have more competitive costs and prices.
 The inland mills allowed them to sit closer to raw materials and the rural weaving markets.

-However, war suddenly broke out and devastated both the Chinese and Japanese textile industries.
+In 1936, two-third of cloth in China were produced manually in households or small workshops.